• Schedule of Events:

 • Financing Tools in Your Workforce Housing Toolbox

-Platinum Ballroom GH
+Platinum Ballroom FG

 This panel will explore innovative financing structures that institutions can use to develop off-balance sheet housing solutions tailored to the needs of faculty and staff.
 Experts will discuss public-private partnerships, creative funding models, and case studies that demonstrate how schools can expand housing options without straining institutional budgets.

-• Design Build Novation: A fresh look at collaborative project delivery
+• Design Build Novation: A Fresh Look at Collaborative Project Delivery

-Platinum Ballroom IJ
+Platinum Ballroom HI

 In this panel discussion you will hear from a project team on the campus of University of California Riverside who are completing a Design Build Novation project where the design team was under contract to the Owner through Schematic Design and eventually novated to a Design Build Contractor to complete design and construction.